When configuring a Stays.net user, one of the steps is the definition of the roles that the user will have.

 |agent||It is a basic profile for booking agents.
 It will give you access to most of the actions related to the booking routine.|

 |guest||It is the base profile for all users who register through website, whether during the booking process or in a casual registration.
 Editing is allowed, but we do not recommend editing beyond the role name.|

 |director||It is a more advanced access where the user will be able to do most of the actions of Stays.net, in addition to viewing more reports and management panels.|

 |landlord||It is the usage profile aimed at owners.
 When creating an owner on Stays.net, whether as an active user or not, those users are already assigned to that role.
 It is possible to change the role and it has some very specific permissions in relation to features made available in the owners' extranet.|

 |staff||These are accesses for operational module agents.
 The autonomy of use is restricted, but it has access to essential screens to solve operational tasks.|

 |Operational supervisor||These are accesses with complete autonomy in relation to the operational area of Stays.net and with limited access to other areas, such as the lodgings registration, [Reservation & Bookings] menu and reception screen.|

-Now that you know about the roles, how about taking a look at the concepts below?
+Now that you already know about the roles, how about checking out other related subjects?